With a crisp, flaky crust and thick, cider-flavored apple filling, this is my idea of the perfect apple pie.

 Roll the dough, adding more flour as necessary under and on top of the dough so it doesn't stick, into a 13-in circle.
 Carefully drape the dough over the rolling pin and transfer it to a 9-in deep-dish pie pan (it should be at least 1-1/2 in deep).
 Gently fit the dough into the pan, easing it inwards rather than stretching it outwards.
 Trim the edges to 1/2 inch beyond the lip of the pie pan.
 Turn the edges under to create a rim on the crust.
 Press the rim against the lip of the pan, forming it into an even edge.
 Use any scraps to patch in any tears or thin areas.
-Place the crust in the freezer for at least 15 minutes while you heat the oven.
+Place the crust in the refrigerator for 30 minutes while you heat the oven.

 Preheat the oven to 375°F. Set an oven rack in the middle position.

-Remove the pie crust from the freezer and place on a baking sheet (this makes it easy to move in and out of the oven).
+Remove the pie crust from the refrigerator and place on a baking sheet (this makes it easy to move in and out of the oven).
 Cover the crust with a piece of parchment paper and fill it with dried beans or pie weights.
 Bake for 20 minutes.
 Take the crust out of the oven; remove the parchment paper and beans/pie weights and tent the edges with a few strips of aluminum foil.
 (The foil will protect the edges from getting too dark.)
-Bake for another 20 minutes, until the dough is dry and golden.
+Bake for another 15 to 20 minutes, until the dough is dry and golden.
 Don't worry if the bottom puffs up; just press it down gently with a flat spatula, such as a pancake turner, taking care not to puncture it.

 Increase the oven temperature to 425°F.